 Access to compute nodes is provided with the use of an integrated workload manager (Slurm).
 This provides traditional batch processing services through a pre-defined queue structure

-The user can “containerize” the Operating System of choice (must be a Linux-based OS) plus all the libraries and applications that are needed on his/her own, and then launch it inside a job.
-This gives the user the flexibility of “almost” an Infrastructure Service.
+The user can pack the Operating System (Linux), libraries and applications that are needed on on a Docker container, and then launch it inside a job using Shifter.

-This service enables users to define, create and manage their own infrastructure.
-This mostly consists of raw resources like Compute (e.g. virtual cores), Storage (e.g. block devices) or Network (e.g. routers) – among others – that users can control via a REST-ful API.
+This service enables users to define, create and manage their own infrastructure via a REST-ful API (IaaS).
 Users are then enabled to create their own services on top of it like web services or databases, among others.

 Bidirectional data transfer services between /scratch and /store and between /store and any external location